Skip to main content

 - Have you ever wished that you were older?

-- Have you wished that you could grow up in a hurry?
+you wished that you could grow up in a hurry?

 - Mr Willy Wonka begins by inventing WonkaVite,